ArshyaBhagat/Donora/README.md

 ## 🧩 Overview

-Donora is a non-profit web-based organ donation platform developed using Python (Django) that connects living organ donors and recipients through a compatibility-based matching system.
+Donora is a non-profit web-based platform developed using Python (Django) that connects living organ donors and recipients for organ transplantation.

-The platform supports organ donation requests for kidney, liver, lung, and skin transplants.
-It uses donor and recipient information, including blood group and organ compatibility, to identify suitable matches and generate a unique transplantation ID for each successful donor–recipient pair.
+The platform facilitates donor and recipient registration, matches compatible donors and recipients based on blood group and organ compatibility, and generates a unique transplantation ID for each successful match.

-The system provides donor and recipient registration, document uploads, cancellation and re-application workflows, notification management, acknowledgment generation, and administrative monitoring functionalities.
+The project also includes cancellation and re-application workflows, notification management, document uploads, and an administrative dashboard for monitoring platform activities.

 ---

-## ✨ Features

-* Donor registration system
-* Recipient registration system
-* Blood group and organ compatibility matching
-* Unique transplantation ID generation
-* Donor–recipient matching workflow
-* Cancellation and re-application functionality
-* User authentication and account management
-* Notification management system
-* Secure document upload support
-* Contact submission management
-* Administrative monitoring dashboard
-* Organ-specific donor and recipient forms
-* Password management functionality
-* Acknowledgment generation for successful matches
-* Database-driven workflow automation

----

-## 🛠️ Technologies Used
+## ⚙️ Tech Stack

 ### Backend